 But instead of ProjectBox retaining any of those incentives, I’m SUPER EXCITED to be partnering up with a local charity to DONATE 100% of any incentives that we receive.

-Every time someone clicks on a link on the specific page on our website (and only this page as we do not use affiliate links anywhere else) and they make a purchase from the provider within a specific time period (normally within 30 to 90 days), an affiliate credit is linked to our account.
+Every time someone clicks on a link on the Tech and Community page or via links that we may share (we will always advise if it is an affiliate link) and they make a purchase from the provider within a specific time period (normally within 30 to 90 days), an affiliate credit is linked to our account.

-Depending on the providers, this is normally paid out to the affiliate at certain time intervals.
+Depending on the providers, this is normally paid out to the affiliate at certain time or financial intervals.

 As soon as we receive payment, we will then be forwarding it directly to our chosen charity.